EditaNEmilis/UPBGE-Video/README.md

 # UPBGE Video
- Simpe Python with video in a image texture
+Simple Python script to play videos in a image texture.

+Includes two versions with .blend files and also two videos *(as textures)*.